-Noah Chinn, writes genre fiction such as fantasy and science fiction, including the new Sci-Fi Adventure Comedy, Lost Souls, the paranormal romantic comedy A G**damned Love Story and the mind-twisting Trooper #4, about a woman who wakes up in a motel at the end of the world—and things only get stranger from there.
+Noah Chinn, writes genre fiction such as fantasy and science fiction, including the Sci-Fi Adventure Comedy, Lost Souls (and its soon-to-be-released sequel, Lost Cargo), the paranormal romantic comedy A G**damned Love Story and the mind-twisting Trooper #4, about a woman who wakes up in a motel at the end of the world—and things only get stranger from there.

 Noah J.D.
 Chinn, on the other hand, is an author of contemporary fiction and retro mysteries.
 His current mysteries are his 1980's era cozy mysteries Getting Rid of Gary and The Plutus Paradox, as well as the travel-themed comedy romance, The Professional Tourist, set in Tokyo in 2002.